top of page

 How Often Should You Feed Your Cat?

-In general, young kittens must eat frequently.
-They require more fat and calories to grow.
-Kittens may need three meals per day and should be fed high-quality kitten food rich in amino acids, vitamins, and nutrients until they reach the age of one year.
+Young kittens need to eat frequently, as they require plenty of fat and calories to support their growth.
+Typically, kittens should be fed three meals a day with high-quality kitten food that’s rich in amino acids, vitamins, and essential nutrients, up until they reach one year old.

 Visiting the Vet

-During a regular vet visit, your vet will examine your pet, check their vital signs, and perform any necessary diagnostic tests.
-This can help to identify any potential health problems early on and allow for timely treatment.
+During these visits, your vet will examine your cat, check their vital signs, and perform any necessary diagnostic tests.
+This helps catch potential health issues early, allowing for timely treatment.
+Your vet may also recommend vitamins and supplements to support your cat’s overall well-being.

-Regular vet visits can also help to ensure that your cat is up to date on their vaccinations and preventative care, such as flea and parasite control.
+Regular check-ups also ensure your cat stays current on vaccinations and preventative care, such as flea and parasite control, helping to keep them happy and healthy for years to come.

 Getting Vaccinations

-Taking care of your pet and keeping them up to date on their vaccinations is an important part of responsible cat ownership.
-To help protect cats from preventable diseases, several core vaccines are recommended.
-These vaccines may differ depending on the cat's age, lifestyle, and risk of disease exposure.
+Taking care of your cat and keeping them up to date on their vaccinations is an important part of responsible pet ownership.
+Vaccines help protect cats from preventable diseases, and the recommended core vaccines may vary depending on your cat's age, lifestyle, and risk of exposure.

-Here are some of the most commonly recommended vaccines for cats.
-Each vaccine should be administered 2 to 4 weeks apart, with the final vaccine administered at or after the age of 16 weeks.
-Vaccination can be done yearly after the final core vaccine.
+Below are some of the most commonly recommended vaccines for cats.
+Typically, vaccines are administered 2 to 4 weeks apart, with the final vaccine administered at or after the age of 16 weeks.
+After completing the initial series, yearly boosted vaccinations are recommended to maintain protection.

-• Feline panleukopenia virus (FPV) vaccine - this vaccine helps protect against a highly contagious and potentially fatal viral disease that affects cats.
+• Feline panleukopenia virus (FPV) vaccine: Protect against a highly contagious and potentially fatal viral disease that affects cats.

-• Feline calicivirus (FCV) vaccine - this vaccine helps protect against calicivirus.
-This disease can cause a range of respiratory and oral problems, such as sneezing, coughing, and ulceration of the mouth.
+• Feline calicivirus (FCV) vaccine: Protect against calicivirus that can cause a range of respiratory and oral problems, such as sneezing, coughing, and ulceration of the mouth.
 The disease can be serious, and in some cases, it can be fatal.

-• Feline herpesvirus-1 (FHV-1) vaccine - this vaccine helps protect against a respiratory disease caused by the herpesvirus.
+• Feline herpesvirus-1 (FHV-1) vaccine: Protect against a respiratory disease caused by the herpesvirus.
 It’s a common virus that can cause respiratory infections, eye infections, and other health problems in cats.

-• Feline rabies vaccine - Feline rabies vaccine - this vaccine helps protect against rabies, a viral and potentially fatal disease that’s transmitted through bites from infected animals.
+• Feline rabies vaccine: Protect against rabies, a viral and potentially fatal disease that’s transmitted through bites from infected animals.
 However, Singapore is considered a rabies-free country, so this vaccine is optional.

-• Feline leukemia virus (FeLV) vaccine - Feline leukemia virus (FeLV) vaccine - this vaccine protects against feline leukemia, a viral disease that can cause cancer and other serious health issues.
+• Feline leukemia virus (FeLV) vaccine: Protects against feline leukemia, a viral disease that can cause cancer and other serious health issues.
 This is recommended for cats who go outside or have contact with other infected cats.
-However, there are some controversies about this vaccine, so it's best to consult with your veterinarian before vaccinating your cat.

 Vaccines are an important part of maintaining your cat's overall health and can help prevent serious and potentially fatal diseases.
 It’s important to consult with your vet to determine the best vaccination schedule for your cat based on their individual needs.